SoftUni/Programming-Basics-Book-Java-EN/chapter-09-problems-for-champions.md

 ![](assets/chapter-9-1-images/01.Crossing-sequences-06.png)

 The previous solution to the problem uses arrays to store the values.
 Arrays are not needed to solve the problem.
 There is an **alternative solution** that generates the numbers and works directly with them instead of keeping them in an array.
-On **every step** we can check whether **the numbers in the two sequences match**.
+On **every step**, we can check whether **the numbers in the two sequences match**.
 If this is the case, we will print the number on the console and terminate the execution of our program.
 Otherwise, we will see the current number of **which sequence is the smaller one and we will generate the next one where we are "lagging"**.
 The idea is that **we will generate numbers from the sequence that is "behind"** until we skip the current number of the other sequence and then vice versa, and if we find a match in the meantime, we will terminate the execution.

 ![](assets/chapter-9-1-images/01.Crossing-sequences-07.png)